 Comparing bookkeepers and accountants

 If you were to ask someone to explain the difference between bookkeepers and accountants, they’d likely say they’re the same.
 People often talk about these two professions interchangeably.
-But there are key differences between them that you’ll want to note before hiring a bookkeeper or other financial professional.
+But there are key differences between them you’ll want to note before hiring a bookkeeper or other financial professional.

 Good bookkeepers help business owners manage their finances by documenting transactions, paying and issuing invoices, generating reports, and recording accurate financial data.
 Bookkeepers can also present your business’s financial standing.
 But what do all of these figures really mean, and where do you go from there?
 That’s where an accountant comes in.